horta-tech/iris-rails/README.md

 Insert your website title in `INSERT_WEBSITE_TITLE`, meta_description in `INSERT_WEBSITE_META_DESCRIPTION` and meta_keywords in `INSERT_WEBSITE_META_KEYWORDS`.
 Don't create a tag with these attributes if you are using the method iris_meta_tags because duplicated attributes lower the SEO score.
 If you don't have these attributes, just leave it as a whitespace ("").

-Now start your server to view your blog.
+Now start your server and to view your blog just access YOUR_URL/blog.
+Reminder, you have to add posts to your blog in Iris website www.iriseo.com.

 ## Development